Naokotani/billyBot/readme.md

 # BillyBot.js is a simple troll bot for Discord

-The bot spams gifs, ascii art phrases and simple phrases.
+The bot spams gifs, ascii art phrases and inspirobot inspirational posters to a discord channel.